Should I dilute my essential oils? It is a question often asked. And the issue of diluting essential oils is the source of much confusion.

-I meet many people who think you always need to dilute essential oils for every use no matter what, as well as others who don’t ever consider diluting essential oils.
+I meet many people who think you always need to dilute essential oils for every use no matter what.
+As well as others who don’t ever consider diluting essential oils.

-Diluting essential oils is something you may have heard about, but when and how should you do this?
+Diluting essential oils is something you may have heard about.
+But when and how should you do this?

 When people talk about diluting essential oils they are usually talking about diluting them into a carrier oil such as grapeseed or sweet almond.
 However strictly speaking there are many uses where we are technically diluting the oil, although no carrier oil comes into equation at all.
 For example, when you inhale an essential oil (even from a bottle) you are technically breathing in a diluted essential oil as the essential oil molecules mix with the air that you breathe in.

 However for the purposes of this blog post, I am going to look specifically at the practice of diluting essential oils in a carrier oil.

 Principles of Diluting Essential Oils